Ashmeet870/Smart-Health-Care-Wrist-Band/README.md

 ## 📡 API Configuration

-Sensor readings are posted to the following API endpoint:
+Sensor readings are posted to the following API endpoint: vercel.app